herace/PSP-Nuklear-SDL-1.2/README.md

 # PSP-Nuklear-SDL-1.2
 SDL 1.2 support for Nuklear on the PSP
+**This is still a work in progress**, whoever interested please feel free to contriubute :)

 The SDL 1.2 Nuklear support header was forked from here

-This is still a work in progress, whoever interested please feel free to contriubute :)

 Note: Make sure you replace the "nuklear/nuklear.h" to the latest upsteam.
 (Didn't remove it just in case it get incapatiable overtime.
 Stupid? maybe *shrug*)